ai4u-ai/velocity/datasets.md

 ## Transform size and train validate split:
 You can indicate if you wish to transform the size of the images in the data set.
 The train validation split can be indicated as a percentage.
 Velocity will do the needed conversions and splitting and will produce the data set at the destination path indicated in the details.
+You can download it from there or mount this path to a bucket or your local file system.